grusin/csharphomematic/README.md

 - Code works without any delays or resouce issues on rpi3
 - Dev friendly interfaces for Heating, Humidity, Lights, Security control, Switches <= built by generator based on the XMLAPI object.
 It should allow addition of new objects with ease as long as developer has actual devices connected to this rpi3
 - Support of writing commands to devices (turn on switch, set temp, etc..) using simple setter.
+- Simple algo for for handling heating control, moisture control.
+It uses logic of detecting actuators and sensors allocated to the same function, and then determines based on given inital conditions if actuators needs to be turned on or off.
+Algo uses hysteresis and min/max on/off times, to make sure you don't get disco effect :)

 ### Todo:
-- Algo for handling heating control, moisture control and lights/motion sensors with some predefine tresholds
+- lights/motion sensors with some predefine tresholds
 - Some nice web UI with simple feedback (change temp zones/boost, lights) - [onsen.io](https://onsen.io/) is my choice
 - Kafka message bus datapoints sink
 - Hadoop temp zone data crunching